TrustPy/TrustPy/README.md

 Example Plot for Conditional Trust Spectrum (`trust_spectrum = True`)
 ![Alt text](./assets/conditional_trust_densities.png)

+I shared the codes for the plots as plots.py under assets for users to modify as needed.

 ## This code was developed as a part of my publications listed below:
 1. Yanik, E., Kruger, U., Intes, X., Rahul, R., & De, S. (2023).
 Video-based formative and summative assessment of surgical tasks using deep learning.
 Scientific Reports, 13(1), 1038.
 2. Yanik, E., Ainam, J. P., Fu, Y., Schwaitzberg, S., Cavuoto, L., & De, S. (2024).
 Video-based skill acquisition assessment in laparoscopic surgery using deep learning.
 Global Surgical Education-Journal of the Association for Surgical Education, 3(1), 26.